 - What role do you think our individual beliefs will play in our marriage and later in our children’s lives?

 - If we are from different religions, should we celebrate all the festivals from both sides?

 - Do you meditate?
 Do you think meditation helps?

 Questions on finances

 Discussing finances can be tricky.
 You both need to decide whether to join finances or not.
-Also, if one of you is a bit more loose-handed about spending, would you want the other to take over the maintenance of the accounts.
+Also, if one of you is a bit more loose-handed about spending, would you want the other to take over the maintenance of the accounts and do financial management?
 Discussing money matters is essential for clarity after the wedding.

 - Should we have individual accounts for ourselves and a joint account for our future family?